 What distance should I throw mid-range discs for?

-Some new players assume that a midrange should always be used for the second shot off the tee.
-This is rarely true and in many instances using a putter or driver again is most appropriate for the second throw.
+It’s a common misconception among new players that a midrange disc should automatically be the go-to for the second shot off the tee.
+However, this isn’t always the case, and in many situations, opting for a putter or driver for the second throw might be more suitable.

 Conclusion